Below are some of the most frequently asked questions about common frameworks.

 The Scottish Government and the Scottish Parliament have therefore worked together to produce a protocol for the sharing of information on common frameworks.

 The committees of the Scottish Parliament will lead on common frameworks in their policy area.
-The Finance and Constitution Committee has a role in considering the wider implications of common frameworks and the constitutional impact of them.
+The Constitution, Europe, External Affairs and Culture Committee has a role in considering the wider implications of common frameworks and the constitutional impact of them.